LuemmelSec/LuemmelSec.github.io/_posts/2021-06-05-I-got-99-problems-but-my-NAC-aint-one.md

 - Separate your devices as much as possible
 - Don´t expose unneeded ports.
 Pull the cables in the rack for not in use ports, or disable them switch wise
 - Restrict access to the systems.
 If someone is not able to get in between, he can´t carry out attacks
-- Awareness - Train your employees to ask questions and inform you, when they see a suspicious device hanging from printer or stuff like that.
+- Awareness - Train your employees to ask questions and inform you, when they see a suspicious device hanging from a printer or stuff like that.

 # References